basecamp/handbook/benefits-and-perks.md

 For some people that might mean a monthly massage.
 For others, that could be alternative medical treatments like acupuncture or reiki.
-You could also use the stipend to defray your existing talk therapy co-pays, go on a wellness retreat, take a meditation class, attend a religiously-affiliated retreat, or book a service at a spa that is more relaxing \_to you_em> than a massage like a pedicure or facial.
-Box Products does not want to limit what is healing to you,so get creative with your self-care!
+You could also use the stipend to defray your existing talk therapy co-pays, go on a wellness retreat, take a meditation class, attend a religiously-affiliated retreat, or book a service at a spa that is more relaxing _to you_ than a massage like a pedicure or facial.
+Box Products does not want to limit what is healing to you, so get creative with your self-care!
 If you have questions about what qualifies here, feel free to ping Jonathan.

 ### Continuing Education Allowance